Convex recovery from interferometric measurements: Abstract

 \section{Abstract}

+This paper discusses some questions that arise when a linear inverse problem involving $Ax = b$ is reformulated in the interferometric framework, where quadratic combinations of $b$ are considered as data in place of $b$.

-This note formulates a deterministic recovery result for vectors $x$ from quadratic measurements of the form $(Ax)_i \conj{(Ax)_j}$ for some left-invertible $A$.
+First, we show a deterministic recovery result for vectors $x$ from measurements of the form $(Ax)_i \conj{(Ax)_j}$ for some left-invertible $A$.
 Recovery is exact, or stable in the noisy case, when the couples $(i,j)$ are chosen as edges of a well-connected graph.
 One possible way of obtaining the solution is as a feasible point of a simple semidefinite program.
 Furthermore, we show how the proportionality constant in the error estimate depends on the spectral gap of a data-weighted graph Laplacian.
-Such quadratic measurements have found applications in phase retrieval, angular synchronization, and more recently interferometric waveform inversion.